xbach/docs/trezor-apps/sshagent.rst

     $ sudo pip install trezor_agent

-2. generate public key using trezor-agent (enter scrambled PIN like you would in myTREZOR)
+2. generate public key using trezor-agent (enter scrambled PIN like you would in TREZOR Wallet)

     $ trezor-agent user@example.com